MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/segment-configuration.md

 In this particular case, segment configuration requires 4 simple steps:

 1. Assign an appropriate name for the segment.
 It's a good idea to use a name that incorporates your *Defining Characteristic* - **Canada Players**.
 2. Assign conditions that a player has to meet to enter the segment.
-In this case we want a *country* filter with the strict value: *Canada*.
+In this case we want a *Location (country/region)* filter with the strict value: *Canada*.
 3. Add a CloudScript action for the entered segment trigger.
 Configure the action to run the function you want.
 In this example, we want **helloWorld**.
 4. Commit by selecting the **Save Segment** button.